klydddd/mlbb-stream-overlays/README.md

-# 🎮 MLBB Overlay System
+# 🎮 MLBB Stream Overlay

 An **OBS browser source controller** built for **Mobile Legends: Bang Bang** tournaments and livestreams.
 This project provides an intuitive way for streamers and tournament hosts to **control team logos, names, scores, and overlays in real time** — all within a browser interface.